Physical reality (all contiguous space, time, and matter) began to exist.

 • x wouldn't be done by an “ideal observer”.

-Some thing exists which is such that it could not have failed to exist; all possible realities require it.
+Some thing exists which is such that it could not have failed to exist; it could not be missing from any truly possible reality.

 • Turri's Argument from Beginnings